Roman Josi

 Roman Josi (born 1 June 1990) is a Swiss professional ice hockey defenceman and captain of the Nashville Predators of the National Hockey League (NHL).
-Josi was drafted 38th overall by the Predators in the 2008 NHL Entry Draft.
+Josi was drafted 38th overall by the Predators in the 2008 NHL entry draft.

+Growing up in Switzerland, Josi played with the local SC Bern from 2006 to 2010.
+He made his debut with the National League in the 2006–07 season but became a mainstay in the lineup during the 2007–08 season.
+In 2008, Josi was one of just four 17-year-olds to play in Switzerland's top division.
+During the 2010 NLA playoffs, Josi led all defensemen and tied for fourth overall in goals as SC Bern won the Championship title.

-During his NHL career, Josi set and broke numerous franchise records.
-In 2019–20, Josi became the first Swiss player and first player in Predators' franchise history to win the James Norris Memorial Trophy as the league's best defenceman.
+Following the championship win, Josi joined the Predators' organization for the 2010–11 season.
+He played his first season with the Predators' American Hockey League affiliate, the Milwaukee Admirals, before becoming a mainstay in the Predators lineup during the 2011–12 NHL season.
+During his NHL career, Josi has set and broken numerous franchise records.
+In 2019–20, Josi became the first Swiss player and the first player in Predators' franchise history to win the James Norris Memorial Trophy as the league's best defenceman.
 In 2021 he surpassed Mark Streit as the highest-scoring Swiss-born NHL player.
+In March 2023, Josi became the second-fastest active defenseman to reach 600 points in his NHL career.
+While he reached this milestone in his 823rd game, Josi also set a new franchise record for most 40-assist seasons.
+Josi subsequently became the second defenseman to lead an active NHL franchise in points, joining Ray Bourque.
+He is widely considered one of the best defencemen of his generation.

 Early life

-Roman Josi was born on 1 June 1990, in Bern, Switzerland as the second son to parents Doris and Peter Josi.
+Roman Josi was born on 1 June 1990, in Bern, Switzerland, as the second son to parents Doris and Peter Josi.
 He grew up in an athletic household as his mother is a former national team swimmer and his father played competitive soccer.
 Josi played both soccer and hockey as a youth before committing to ice hockey at the age of 10.
 Both his father and older brother are also involved in ice hockey; Yannic competed with HC Bern Altstadt in SwissDiv3 and Peter serves on the board of directors for SC Bern.
 He is a supporter of his hometown football club, BSC Young Boys.